3 Natural Color Pallet Ideas to Create a Calm Space

 Image

 White, blue, and gray is also an ideal palette for a more subtle color scheme.
-Adding light, powder blue paint to your walls and keeping furniture, rugs, and the rest of the decor white and light gray will make any space feel dreamy and calming.
+Adding light, powder blue paint to your walls and keeping furniture and the rest of the decor white and light gray will make any space feel dreamy and calming.
+A beautiful sisal rug in gray or charcoal wool rug can tie the room together,

 Enhance Your Natural Color Scheme with a Natural Fiber Rug

-The colors of nature can be a great source of inspiration for your interior design.
+The colors of nature can be a great source of inspiration for your interior design, and you can match them with with natural home decor.
 But what are the colors of nature without the textures of nature?

 To give your space a truly natural feel, consider adding a natural fiber rug.
 Our sisal, jute, and seagrass rugs come in a variety of natural colors and can be cut to fit any size room.